How the location of Mount Zion was occulted

 The mountain of God is like the mountaine of Bashan: it is an high Mountaine, as mount Bashan.
 Why leape ye, ye high mountaines? as for this Mountaine, God deliteth to dwell in it: yea, the Lord will dwell in it for ever" - Geneva Bible of 1587

 The allusion in this passage was that Mount Zion is comparable to Mount Bashan.
-Here the psalmist introduces Mount Zion by contrasting it with the vast expanses of Bassan.
+Here the psalmist introduced Mount Zion by contrasting it with the vast expanses of Bashan.
 Symbolically Sion is in the image of a Mountain to express stability, robustness, reliability, unalterability, strength and confidence.
 But physically speaking, just like Mount Hermon, Mount Sinai and Mount Bashan, Mount Zion is not just a simple hill or isolated mountain, but rather a chain of high mountains with many elevated peaks or summits covered with forest and thicket as well as snow.

 The mountain of Bashan is a mountain of God; The mountain of Bashan is a mountain of many peaks. - NASB Bible